FT1ger/fcalendar/README.md

 # FCalendar
-FCalendar is a small tool which can read your schedule from email and generate an iCalandar (.ics) file, which can be imported to your Calendar app.
+FCalendar is a small tool for student in the University of Adelaide which can read your schedule from email and generate an iCalandar (.ics) file, which can be imported to your Calendar app.

 ## Dependencies
 Make sure that you have installed those libraries: